uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 {panel end}

 If Alice is sending an encrypted message to Bob, this raises an interesting problem in encryption.
-The ciphertext itself can safely be sent across an “unsafe” network (one that Eve is listening on), but the key cannot.
+The ciphertext itself can safely be sent across an "unsafe" network (one that Eve is listening on), but the key cannot.
 How can Alice get the key to Bob?
 Remember the key is the thing that tells Bob how to convert the ciphertext back to plaintext.
 So Alice can’t include it in the encrypted message, because then Bob would be unable to access it.
 Alice can’t just include it as plaintext either, because then Eve will be able to get ahold of it and use it to decrypt any messages that come through using it.